Injection moulding Design

 Eliminate Assembly– If a number of parts are required, and especially when converting from metal or a different production method, look at the possibilities of combining two or more parts into a single moulding so eliminating assembly.
 It is often possible to produce complex single mouldings that would not be possible with a different method of production.
 In a similar vein, where assembly is required every effort should be made to make this as simple as possible with the use of snap-fits, for example.

-Combining Parts – Injection mould tooling is relatively expensive but it is not always correct to assume that it is only suited to long production runs.
+Combining Parts – Injection molding molds is relatively expensive but it is not always correct to assume that it is only suited to long production runs.
 If it is possible to combine a number of parts into a single moulding, for example, then the cost of assembly and possible other ancillary parts can be saved making shorter production runs economical.

 Keep it Simple– The simpler the mould tool the lower the cost.
 If possible avoid holes in side walls of parts, undercuts and other complex features.
 The mould tool can then be what is referred to as straight open and close.
 If the part does need side holes, for example, then these can either be moulded in which would require side movements in the mould tool, or a secondary operation will be necessary.
 Which approach is adopted will depend on anticipated quantities of the part – the higher the number of parts required the more economical it is to have the features produced by the mould tool rather than as a secondary operation.